AhmedNassar147/react-isomorphic-state/README.md

 npm i rct-isomorphic-state
 ```

+easy to use.
+it uses Immutable for sake of memory.
+no Context to save components for unnecessary reconciliations (diffing + rerender).

 ## this library uses immutable i.e (all states you pass we transform it to immutable refs unless you passed immutable ref)

 **NOTE: by default when you request store data we pass javascript values unless you pass `useImmutableResults` prop**